UEFA.com works better on other browsers

 Association history

 1920 The Ljubljana Football Association is founded on 23 April; this forerunner of the NZS organised footballing activities in Slovenia, including a national championship and cups, under the wider authority of the Yugoslav Football Association (FSJ).
 1935 Capital sides Ilirija and Primorje merge for financial reasons to become SC Ljubljana and attract the best Slovenian players; this club competes in the Yugoslavian First League and (along with other Slovenian sides Maribor and Celje) plays matches against foreign opposition, from Austria, Hungary and Czechoslovakia.
 1948 The NZS is formed in May, under the aegis of the FSJ, and is given responsibility for local referees and coaches.
 1970 Slovenia’s most successful Yugoslav-era club, Olimpija Ljubljana, lose to Crvena zvezda in the 1970 Yugoslavian Cup final; despite that defeat, they enter the European Cup Winners' Cup, falling to Benfica in the first round.
 1991 Following the country's declaration of independence in June 1991, an inaugural national championship starts, comprising Slovenian clubs that had participated in the Yugoslavian first, second and third divisions.
-1992 The NZS is admitted to UEFA and FIFA, heralding the country's involvement in the qualifiers for EURO '96.
+1993 The NZS is admitted to UEFA, heralding the country's involvement in the qualifiers for EURO '96.
+The organisation joined FIFA a year earlier.
 1996 The NZS moves into its own headquarters in Ljubljana.
 1998 The top flight, or First League (Prva Liga), is reorganised into a 12-team championship for the 1998/99 campaign; it is reduced to ten clubs from 2005.
 1999 Maribor become the first Slovenian side to reach the UEFA Champions League group stage.
 2016 In September, NZS president Aleksander Čeferin is elected as UEFA's seventh president at the body's Extraordinary Congress in Athens.
 He had served at the helm of the Slovenian association since 2011, and automatically became a FIFA vice-president when he was elected by UEFA's member associations.
 Present day

 National team history